MiSTer-devel/C128_MiSTer/README.md

 Video output can be selected using the keyboard.
 Pressing <kbd>Print screen</kbd> or <kbd>AltGr</kbd>+<kbd>F7</kbd> emulates the <kbd>40/80 display</kbd> toggle switch on the C128 keyboard.
 This will also switch which video output is shown on the VGA/HDMI output of the MiSTer.

-In OSD->Audio&Video the VDC version and memory size can be selected.
+In OSD->Audio&Video the VDC version, memory size and colour palette can be selected.

+There are four colour palettes selectable for the VDC:

+* **Default**: the "standard" TTL RGBI colour palette
+* **Analogue**: the palette when using resistors to convert TTL RGBI to analogue RGB
+* **Monochrome**: TTL monochrome monitor, with two levels of intensity
+* **Composite**: the black and white image on the composite pin of the DB9 TTL RGBI connector, no intensity

 ### Keyboard
 * <kbd>End</kbd> - <kbd>Run stop</kbd>